openmhealth/shimmer/README.md

 ### Read data using the console

-To pull data from the third-party API using the console,
+To pull data from a third-party API using the console,

 1. Click the name of the connected third-party API.
 1. Fill in the date range you're interested in.